John Anderson Campus: Accommodation

 Strathclyde University provides accommodation for most of the first year undergraduates.
-Historically, the University also operated two fully serviced halls of residence off-campus elsewhere in the city centre - Baird Hall on Sauchiehall Street and Clyde Hall on Jamaica Street.
-Both were former hotels (The Beresford and the Royal Stuart, respectively), but the University sold both to private developers in the early 2000s, the Beresford (a celebrated Art Deco structure) being turned into luxury housing, whilst the old Royal Stuart Hotel building is now a youth hostel.
+Historically, the University also operated two fully serviced halls of residence off-campus elsewhere in the city centre – Baird Hall on Sauchiehall Street and Clyde Hall on Jamaica Street.
+Both were former hotels (The Beresford and the Royal Stuart, respectively), but the University sold both to private developers in the early 2000s, the Beresford (a celebrated Art Deco structure) being turned into luxury housing, while the old Royal Stuart Hotel building is now a youth hostel.

 The student village is located on the easterly half of the John Anderson Campus.
-Each accommodation block is named after a famous scientist or contributor to the University of Strathclyde.
+Each accommodation block is named after a scientist or contributor to the University of Strathclyde.

 Listed below are all of the accommodations on the campus, who they are named after and some basic information about the occupancy:

 James Young Hall

 The James Young Hall can be found next to Chancellors Hall at the south easterly corner of the accommodation block.
 The James Young Hall is one of the more expensive class of accommodation residencies which provide the luxuries of an en-suite bathroom (including showers/hand wash basin/toilet facilities) with each individual single study bedroom.
 These flats are available as 3- to 6-person flats.
 The students in each flat share a spacious kitchen, as well as a living and a dining room with a TV provided.
 Although the rent is steep, this includes heating and lighting as well as cleaning in the shared areas which you do not get in other accommodation such as the Thomas Campbell building.